Trup10ka/Puby/README.md

 1. [ ] Creating a discord chat room for the event.
 2. [ ] Option to create a receipt for the expenses of the event.
 3. [ ] Reminder for people about the date and time of the event.
-4. [ ] Notify people to pay an expense to the person who paeventId (case when one person paeventId).
+4. [ ] Notify people to pay an expense to the person who paid — a case when one person paid.
-5. [ ] Notify people to pay an expense to the person who paeventId (case when multiple people paeventId).
+5. [ ] Notify people to pay an expense to the person who paid — a case when multiple people paid.
 6. [ ] Creating a printable list of the expenses.

 ## Commands